About Frome’s Missing Links

 Frome’s Missing Links would like to see more family-friendly routes in both directions, and is doing this by campaigning, commenting on planning applications, and raising funds to build these routes.

-Different parts of the route have different challenges.
-At Phase 2 (Great Elm to Hapsford), we have created a 1.3km section of the route, with a stone surface.
 Following an agreement with National Rail in 2021, we began by clearing the scrub and fencing the path off from the rail line (with help from a grant from Mendip District Council in 2022 for the fencing supplies).
-Working with landowners in the area, we now have a walkable route, with excellent views, that is being enjoyed by lots of people in the area.
-However, to make it fully accessible and easier to maintain, we will need to tarmac the path.
-Starting in May 2024, a fundraising campaign is hoping to raise £100,000 for this work.
+Working with landowners in the area, we achieved a walkable route, and in 2024, we started a fundraising campaign on Crowdfunder to raise the funds to put a lasting tarmac surface on it.

 Hedge-planting by Duke of Edinburgh students from Frome College has created a wildlife-friendly border to the fields used for agriculture, with further tree planting programmes supported by Frome Town Council, and lots of volunteer help.

 We are delighted that this makes the area accessible for many more people, and takes us almost all the way to Spring Gardens.
-The final section – up the slope to the railway line – provides some technical challenges, as well as a financial challenge.
+The final section of Phase 3 – up the slope to the railway line – provides some technical challenges, as well as a financial challenge.

 The route south